Choose another lake

 History and Status of the Sport Fishery: The lake boasts 100 miles of shoreline and is characterized by a west and middle arm cooling loop and an east ambient arm.
 The east arm receives much of the water within the watershed, and therefore suffers from siltation.
 Much of the shoreline and cove habitat was once composed of dense beds of water lily and submersed aquatic vegetation.
 Those communities have recently collapsed and no cause has been determined at this point.
 A total of 26 fish species have been collected in Sangchris Lake since 1982.
 While their numbers and potential for successful angling are low, anglers may catch bluegill, green sunfish, green sunfish x bluegill hybrid, freshwater drum, white bass, or yellow bass.

 Additional Lake Information: Sangchris Lake has three boat access points; one on each arm.
 Rowboats, canoes, kayaks, and boats with motors 25 horsepower or less are welcome.
-A motor greater than 25 horsepower may be on a boat, however it should be in the up position (out of the water), and an alternative motor 25 horsepower or less should be used on the lake.
+A motor greater than 25 horsepower may be used, however it must only be run at idle speed.
 Motors of any size may be used to load or unload from the trailer.
 Sailboats are not permitted.
-The long-awaited West Boat Ramp opened in the fall of 2014.
+The West Boat Ramp opened in the fall of 2014.
 Improvements include: a new boat ramp that extends further in the water for safer boat launching, larger parking lot, new access road, and handicap-accessible sidewalks and parking.

 Two pole and line fishing only.
 No commercial devices, such as trot lines, jugs, or bank poles, are allowed.
 Archery fishing is allowed for rough fish, but not within 200 yards of a developed area, such as a campground.